codeigniter4/CodeIgniter4/user_guide_src/source/helpers/cookie_helper.rst

     This function is otherwise identical to :php:func:`set_cookie()`, except that it does not have the ``value`` and ``expire`` parameters.

+    This also just sets browser cookies for deleting the cookies to the global response instance that ``Services::response()`` returns.

     .. note:: When you use :php:func:`set_cookie()`,
         if the ``value`` is set to empty string and the ``expire`` is set to ``0``, the cookie will be deleted.
         If the ``value`` is set to non-empty string and the ``expire`` is set to ``0``, the cookie will only last as long as the browser is open.